Fishing on the Great Barrier Reef is part of the identity for Queensland coastal communities and helps support them economically.

-Commercial fishing is the largest extractive activity in the Marine Park, harvesting about 15,000 tonnes of seafood each year.
-It contributes to the economies of many Queensland coastal communities.
+Commercial fishing is the largest extractive activity in the Marine Park and an important contributor to Australia’s seafood industry, with about 8,000 tonnes of seafood harvested each year.

 Types of commercial fishing

 There are five main types of commercial fishing activities in the Marine Park.
 In addition to the zoning information provided below, commercial fishers should also familiarise themselves with the Special Management Area requirements.